-- Possible rise in rate: On the opposite side of the potentially having your payments fall if the cash rate does, if there are increases in the cash rate, then this can also be passed on which could increase your repayments.
+- Possible rise in rate: On the opposite side of your payments potentially falling if the cash rate does, if there are increases in the cash rate, then this can also be passed on which could increase your repayments.

-- Borrowers who are happy to have their repayments change with the ebb and flow of the market and the changes to the cash rate.
+- Those who are happy to have their repayments change with the ebb and flow of the market and the changes to the cash rate.

-- Borrowers who want to have extra features on their loan that help with paying it off sooner.
+- Anyone who wants to have extra features on their loan that help with paying it off sooner.

-- Borrowers who prefer to have the flexibility to change their loan terms rather than being fixed into a term of ‘X’ amount of years.
+- People who prefer to have the flexibility to change their loan terms rather than being fixed into a term of "X" amount of years.